Mouni97AS/Lane-Detection-LaneNet-Benchmark-Carla/README.md

 ## Carla Simulation (0.9.4-0.9.8)
-The main work on carla with to collect different scenario, weather, pedestrian and cars from different towns in carla
+The main work on carla with to collect different scenarios, weather, pedestrian and cars from different towns in carla

 first i was collecting the images from Carla 0.9.4: